fyery-chen/nginx-ingress/nginx-ingress/README.md

 - `X-Code` indicates the HTTP code
 - `X-Format` the value of the `Accept` header

 Using this two headers is possible to use a custom backend service like [this one](https://github.com/aledbf/contrib/tree/nginx-debug-server/Ingress/images/nginx-error-server) that inspect each request and returns a custom error page with the format expected by the client.
-Please check the example [custom-errors](examples/custom-errors/README.md)

 ### NGINX status page